Skip to main content

 Infrastructure Provisioning

-While it was initially planned for me to learn and use Terraform, an Infrastructure-as-Code (IaC) tool that automates the provisioning and management of infrastructure resources, doing things the ClickOps way by manually provisioning the infrastructure and resources in the AWS Console allowed me to easily digest the concepts and processes.
+Although the initial plan was for me to learn and use Terraform, an Infrastructure-as-Code (IaC) tool that automates the provisioning and management of infrastructure resources, manually provisioning the infrastructure and resources in the AWS Console using the ClickOps way helped me more easily digest the concepts and processes.
 Albeit slow, doing things manually at first always proved to be a great method when learning new technologies.

 To start, I initialized an EC2 instance where I deployed our containerized Django application.
 For our frontend, I deployed our Next.js app in AWS Amplify for seamless deployment.
 I also provisioned other resources that would meet user requirements such as S3 buckets for object storage.